Amenability and weak containment for actions of locally compact groups on $C^*$-algebras: Amenable actions

+At this point, it seems we can be confident that the definition of amenability in this paper (equivalently, the (QAP)) is the `correct' notion of amenability for actions of locally compact groups on $C^*$\nb-algebras.

-We use the equivalence of the (AP) and amenability to show that nuclearity of the cross-sectional $C^*$-algebra of a Fell bundle $\Bd$ over $G$ implies the (AP): this resolves a conjecture of Pere Ara, Exel, and Takeshi Katsura \cite{Ara-Exel-Katsura:Dynamical_systems}*{Remark~6.5}.
+We use the equivalence of the (AP) and amenability to show that nuclearity of the cross-sectional $C^*$-algebra of a Fell bundle $\Bd$ over a discrete group $G$ implies the (AP): this resolves a conjecture of Pere Ara, Exel, and Takeshi Katsura \cite{Ara-Exel-Katsura:Dynamical_systems}*{Remark~6.5}.

 Let us complete this discussion of amenability with a result on measurewise amenability.
 Having said that amenability is fundamentally a noncommutative property, our introduction of the enveloping $G$-von Neumann algebra also allows us to resolve problems concerning actions on commutative $C^*$-algebras.
 Using the equivalence of von Neumann amenability and amenability\footnote{In an earlier version of this paper, we were able to establish a variant of Theorem \ref{mw amen intro} under the additional assumption that $G$ is exact; the work of Bearden and Crann allowed us to establish the current more general version.} as shown by Bearden and Crann \cite{Bearden-Crann}*{Theorem 3.6}, we get the following result.